Determine session availability and device support

 {

-// the selected component is not supported by the current device
+// selected components are not supported on the current device

 }